NasiruMahadi/Hausa-Stop-words/README.md

 # Hausa-Stop-words
-This repo contains Hausa language stop words
+This repo contains list of Hausa language stop words.